Home => Why I like my router

 The particular vulnerabilities discussed in the two articles can be prevented by blocking outbound UDP requests to port 32100.
 Can your router do this?
 Mine can, easily, with an outbound firewall rule as shown below.

 When a rule is used for logging, the Action is Allow, when used for blocking, the Action is Deny.
 In the first screen shot above (the Event Log), the first word of each log entry is "Allowed".
 An outbound firewall rule can block just one device from using this UDP port or it can block all devices (Source fields).
 In the example above, it is blocking just the device at IP address 192.168.3.45.
-There are four protocols that a firewall rule can control, here it is limited to UDP.
+We could have blocked outbound UDP port 32100 requests on all devices, by specifying a Source of "Any Address" In addition to controlling UDP, Peplink routers can also control the TCP, ICMP, DSCP and IP protocols.

 The outgoing Destination in this case is a single UDP port, number 32100.
 Other supported destinations are a single IP address, an entire network or a domain name.
 The point being, there is lots of flexibility.